We invite you to worship at St. Martin’s Church.

 During the 10:30 AM service, there is nursery care for children aged two and under, and Sunday school for children aged two and older.

-Children begin in church with their families and are invited to the front for a short “children’s chat” with Reverend Alison.
-Then, as the congregation sings a children’s hymn, the children go downstairs with the Sunday school teachers.
+Children begin in church with their families and are invited to the front for a short “children’s chat” with Reverend Shelly.
+Then the children are welcome to go downstairs with the Sunday school teachers.
 They rejoin you shortly before communion.

 How long is the service?

 You can participate as much or as little as you like.
 If you just want to sit quietly and watch, that’s fine.
 You won’t be singled out.

 May I receive Holy Communion?

 What happens after the service?

 What about the music at St. Martins?

 What is this Anglican thing anyway?

 If you want to dig a bit deeper, here’s a useful website on Anglican beliefs, history, and worship.